bunkford/plt/README.md

 ## Pens

 I implemented basic support for changing pens.
 The engraver I tested on doesn't support this option, but it should work.
+You select the lines you want to be a different pen, and then use the menu to change them.
+Everything is drawn in pen 1 by default.